Last updated: January 28, 2025

 If you're considering borrowing against your home's equity, you may be wondering how to qualify for a home equity line of credit (HELOC).

-Qualifications for a HELOC vary depending on the lender, but there are some general requirements that all borrowers must meet.
+Eligibility for a HELOC depends on the lender, but there are some general requirements that borrowers normally have to meet.
 Here's what you need to know about qualifying for a HELOC.

 Qualifying for a HELOC: Quick facts

-- To qualify for a HELOC, you must have equity in your home and maintain a low debt-to-income (DTI) ratio.
-You will also need a good credit score and proof of income.
+- To qualify for a HELOC, you must have equity in your home.
+Depending on the lender, you may also need a good credit score, a low debt-to-income (DTI) ratio, and meet other requirements.

-- The amount you can borrow with a HELOC depends on the value of your home and the amount of equity you have built up.
+- The amount you may be able to borrow with a HELOC typically depends on the value of your home and the amount of equity you’ve built up.

-- If you don't qualify for a HELOC or think it's not the right product, there are alternatives such as a home equity loan, cash out refinance, personal loan, or credit card line of credit.
+- If you don't qualify for a HELOC or find it's not the right product for you, alternative financing options include a home equity loan, cash out refinance, personal loan, or credit card.

 Home equity loan vs. HELOC

-If you're a homeowner, you may have access to two different types of loans that you can use for home improvements, debt consolidation, or other purposes: a home equity loan or a home equity line of credit (HELOC).
+If you're a homeowner, you may have access to two different types of loans that you can use for home improvements, debt consolidation, or other purposes: a home equity loan or a HELOC.

 Home equity loans and HELOCs use your home's equity as collateral.
 However, there are some key differences between the two that you should be aware of before deciding which one is right for you.

-With a home equity loan, you borrow a lump sum of money and then make fixed monthly payments over a set timeframe.
-The lump sum makes home equity loans ideal for large projects you need to pay off in a specific timeframe.
+With a home equity loan, you borrow a lump sum of money and then usually make fixed monthly payments over a set time frame.
+The lump sum may be ideal for large projects that require significant funds, such as a home renovation.

 HELOCs work differently.
 Instead of borrowing a lump sum, you receive a line of credit that you can draw from as needed.
-This makes HELOCs more flexible than home equity loans, but it also means that your monthly payments can fluctuate depending on how much you've borrowed.
+This may make HELOCs more flexible than home equity loans, but it also means that your monthly payments may fluctuate depending on how much you've borrowed.

-Both home equity loans and HELOCs have their own advantages and disadvantages, so it's important to weigh your options carefully before deciding which one is right for you.
+Both home equity loans and HELOCs have their own advantages and disadvantages, so consider your options carefully before choosing one of those products.

 Requirements: Qualify for a HELOC

-A HELOC can be a great way to access money when you need it, but not everyone is eligible.
-Here are common requirements to qualify for a HELOC.
+A HELOC may be a great way to access money when you need it, but not everyone is eligible for this type of loan.
+Here are common requirements to qualify for a HELOC:

 Have enough home equity

 To qualify for a HELOC, you must have equity in your home.
-Equity is the portion of your home you own outright, without any loan or mortgage balance remaining.
-For example, if your home is worth $300,000 and you owe $200,000 on your mortgage, you have $100,000 in equity.
+Equity is the difference between how much your home is worth and what you owe on your mortgage For example, if your home is worth $300,000 and you owe $200,000 on your mortgage, you have $100,000 in equity.

 Have a good credit score

-You will also need a good credit score to qualify for a HELOC.
-A higher credit score means you are less of a risk to lenders and will be more likely to qualify for a loan with favorable terms.
+Lenders may require a good credit score when considering you for a HELOC.
+A higher credit score means lenders think you are less of a financial risk and may result in lower interest rates for a loan.

-One of the requirements to qualify for a HELOC is to maintain a low debt-to-income (DTI) ratio.
+One of the most common requirements to qualify for a HELOC is to maintaining a low DTI ratio.

 Show proof of income

-When you apply for a HELOC, the lender may require income verification.
-Verification might include documentation of your income, including pay stubs or tax returns.
-The lender can use this information to determine whether you can repay the loan.
+When you apply for a HELOC, the lender may require income verification documents, such as pay stubs or tax returns.
+This helps the lender determine whether you can repay the loan.

 How much can you borrow with a HELOC?

-A HELOC, or home equity line of credit, is a versatile financial tool that can give you substantial borrowing power.
-But the amount you can borrow with a HELOC depends on a few factors, including the value of your home and the amount of equity you've built up.
+The amount you may be able to borrow with a HELOC depends on various factors, including the value of your home and the amount of equity you've built up.

-However, it's important to remember that the amount you can borrow varies depending on your lender's requirements.
-It’s also worth noting that you don't have to borrow the entire allotted amount.
+Ultimately, the HELOC amount you may be able to borrow depends on your lender's requirements.
+It’s also worth noting that you don't have to borrow the entire amount offered to you.

 What are HELOC alternatives?

-If you don't qualify for a HELOC or think the product is wrong for you, there are some alternatives.
-While these alternatives work differently, they still offer many of the benefits of a HELOC.
+If you don't qualify for a HELOC or the product isn’t for you, there are some alternatives.
+While these options work differently, they may offer many of the benefits of a HELOC.

 Home equity loan

-A home equity loan can be a good alternative to a HELOC because it usually has a fixed interest rate and payment, so you'll know exactly how much you need to pay each month.
+A home equity loan may be a good alternative to a HELOC because it usually has a fixed interest rate and payment, so you'll likely know exactly how much you need to pay each month.

 Cash out refinance

-A cash out refinance is a type of mortgage refinancing where you take out a new loan for more than your existing mortgage.
+A cash out refinance is a type of mortgage refinance where you take out a new loan for more than your existing mortgage.
 The difference between the two loan amounts is then given to you in cash.
-Cash out refinances often have a higher interest rate than regular mortgage refinancing.

 You can use the cash out refinance calculator from Discover Home Loans to learn how much cash you may be able to get out of your home.